Connect with others who understand.

 People with hemophilia C usually have mild symptoms that often don’t cause serious medical problems.
 Bleeding with hemophilia C usually doesn’t affect the joints or muscles as it can in people with hemophilia A or B.

 The severity of hemophilia C doesn’t always match the levels of factor XI found in the blood.
 Someone with very low levels of factor XI may not have any symptoms.
-Additionally, people with normal factor XI levels may report symptoms related to bleeding.
+Additionally, people with normal factor XI levels may report bleeding symptoms.

 How Is Hemophilia C Treated?